Art on the Meadow Workshops

 Tuition, Materials Fee, and meals

-Tuition covers the cost of instruction and learning.
-Materials fees are decided by faculty given the supplies needed to complete the workshop.
-There may also be materials required to be provided by the student, check the workshop description for more details.
+Tuition covers the cost of instruction and access to Ox-Bow’s facilities.
+Materials fees are decided by faculty based on the supplies needed to complete the workshop and are automatically added at registration.
+Some workshops may also require participants to bring specific materials; check the workshop description for details.

 Tuition breakdown